What Is On-Page SEO? How to Do On-Page Optimization in 2025

 - On-page SEO is different from off-page SEO.
 On-page SEO focuses on optimizations on your website, while off-page SEO involves optimizations outside your website.

 If you have a website for your business, you likely know and understand the basics of SEO.
-But do you understand on-page SEO and how to use on-site optimizations to grow your visibility in search engines?
+But do you understand on-page SEO and how to use on-site optimizations to grow your visibility in search engines and AI answer engines?

 On-page SEO is a type of search engine optimization (SEO) that uses on-site optimizations to improve a page’s rankings in relevant search results.